Implementing Strongly-Specified Functions with the refine

 general approach is this: rather than returning a value of type

-list a, our match will return a function of type l = ?l' ->
+, our match will return a function of type l = ?l' -> list a

-list a, where ?l is value of l for a given case (that is,
+for a given case (that is,

-of the match in now a function which awaits a proof to return
+in now a function which awaits a proof to return

 the expected result.
 Fortunately, this proof is trivial: it is